CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 External tilesets do not specify a `transform`.

-### available
+#### roots

-The `available` property describes the tiles that are available in the tree.
+The `roots` property describes the first set of subtrees in the tree.
 It contains a single json object that is an array.
-Each element of the array holds an array describing available ranges on that level of the tree.

-In the example above, the tiles that are available are on levels 9-13.
-The two element arrays are pairs of start and end indices making up an index bounding box to concisely say that all the tiles in this bounding box are available.
-The level 9 availability is saying that there's a tile at 301, 140 while the level 10 availability is saying that are two tiles available at 602,280 and 603,280.

-A tiles uri is simply D/X/Y (or D/X/Y/Z for octree) as indicated by the tile availability.
-For example, the tile that's available in level 9 in the above tileset would have the uri:
-`9/301/140`

-### external

-The `external` property describes the external tilesets that are available in the tree.
-It contains a single json object that is an array.
-Each element of the array holds an array describing available ranges on that level of the tree.
+Each element of the array holds an index containing the [d,x,y,z] key of the subtree that can be requested.

-In the example above, the external tilesets that are available are on levels 9 and 13.
-The two element serve the same function as in available except they specify availability of external tileset as opposed to tiles.
-The level 9 availability is saying that there's an external tilesets at 302,140 while the level 13 availability is saying that are 4 external tilesets available at 4827,2241 4827,2242 4828,2241 and 4828,2242

-External tilesets live in an external folder in the root directory of the tileset.
-Their uri is simply D/X/Y (or D/X/Y/Z for octree) as indicated by the external availability.
-For example, the external tileset that's available in level 9 in the above tileset would have the uri:
-`external/9/302/140`
+In the example above, the first subtrees that are available on level 0 at each head location.
+A subtree uri is this d,x,y,z key prepended with the subtree default folder location or `availability/D/X/Y/Z`.

+The reason for this is for tilesets that are in a global context (region bounding volume) that start somewhere down the tree, say at level 10.

+#### subtreeLevels

+The `subtreeLevels` property is a number that specifies the fixed depth of all subtree availabilities for the tileset.
+In the example above this number is `10` meaning that any subtree that is requested out of the `availabililty` folder
+(followed by the `d/x/y/z` index of the subtrees root within the tree) will specify availability for all nodes from the subtree root and down 10 levels.

+#### lastLevel

+The `lastLevel` property is a number that specifies the last tree level in the tileset.
+In the example above this number is `19` meaning that last level in the tree is level 19.
+This number is indexed from 0 so if the number was 0 it would mean the tileset only has 1 level, the root level 0.

 #### Schema updates